 Draped Bust Facts & History:

 The Draped Bust Large Cent Coin was minted from 1797-1807 and with several varieties: 1796 LIHERTY, 1798/9 over date, 1801 1/1000 incorrect fraction, only one stem, and IINITED, 1807/6 over date, and a 'gripped' (incuse segments on the edge) and 'plain' edge varieties.
-The links to the far right show many varieties that is not listed in these facts.
+The links to the far right show many varieties that is not listed here.

 SPECIFICATIONS: